claresudbery/clare-wiki-ably/pages/organising/tips/tech/misc-tech-tips.md

   - disable hotkeys
   - Click Apply
 - To get the keys assigned to Resharper, ust use them in Visual Studio and say yes when the popup asks if you want to reassign those keys to the Resharper command

+## Make your own QR code

+- Use Chrome
+  - Visit the url you want to turn into a QR code
+  - Click the share icon at the right end of the url bar
+  - Select Create QR code